RepakaRamateja/Serverless-AWS-AlexaPolySkill/README.md

   To retrive the files type * in the text box and then click on search button.

   It retrives all the mp3 files that are converted and stored in S3 bucket.
+(Refer below screen shot)

 </br>